smasongarrison/D3mirt/README.md

 When a criterion variable has a wide data range, such as an age variable, `rep()` can be used to set the appropriate size of the color vector for `sphere.col` by repeating color names with `rep()`.
-When plotting,the `plotD3mirt()` function will pick colors from the `sphere.col` argument following the factor order in the levels argument.
+When plotting, the `plot()` function will pick colors from the `sphere.col` argument following the factor order in the levels argument.
 To do this, the first step is to count the number of factors in the criterion variable.
 This can be done with `nlevels()`, as can be seen below.

 ``` r
 # Check number of factor levels with nlevels() and as.factor()